End-to-End Encryption FAQ

 Please visit https://dayoneapp.com/contact to contact our support service.

-Download the Day One journal app for free on iPhone, Android, iPad, Mac, and Apple Watch.
+Download the free Day One journal app for free on iPhone, Android, iPad, Mac, and Apple Watch.
+Or access your Day One Journal from any browser.